 POLYMUL - Polynomial Multiplication

 Sam and Dean fight the supernatural creatures to protect the humans.
 Now they have come across a creature called the Vedala, which are always found in pairs.
-Each vedala can be represented by a polynomial.
+Each Vedala can be represented by a polynomial.
 Both the Vedalas need to be killed at once or else they can't be killed.
 They can be killed only by using the product of the two polynomials representing the two Vedala.
-Help Sam and Dean find the product of the polynomials fast, so they can do thier work.
+Help Sam and Dean find the product of the polynomials fast, so they can do their work.